akhil99558/EDA_/README.md

    After doing some EDA and coming to a few conclusions in which have been mentioned in the file, I have tried out a few ML Models to predict the attrition rate given the following mentioned parameters.
 After Analysing all models I have arrived at the best suitable model for predicting the attrition rate

+ ## 2. K-Planetary Index Prediction using Deep Learning

+ - Have used past realtime data from the DSCOVR Satellite to fix anamolies and accurately predict K-P values which are in-turn used to predict solar flares.
+ - Done as part of Nationals in NASA Space Apps Hackathon